 Square is one of the most popular, versatile, and user-friendly mobile credit card readers on the market.
 While it may not be the absolute cheapest to use, it is easy to understand and set up, affording small companies the flexibility to add other hardware services if needed.
 Square accepts all major credit cards and works on iPhone, iPad, and Android mobile devices via its free companion point-of-sale app for iOS and Android.
 When you set up an account with Square you get a free Magstripe card reader.

-Merchants pay a 2.75% flat fee for all swiped credit card transactions with no extra costs.
-Entering transactions by hand costs 3.5% plus $0.15 per transaction.
+Square doesn’t charge monthly or hidden fees and it has the same processing fee for all major credit cards: 2.6% plus $0.10 per swipe, dip, or tap, 3.5% plus $0.15 for each keyed-in transaction, and 2.9% plus $0.30 for each invoice or e-commerce transaction.
 An offline mode lets you pay the same flat processing fee as swipes, in case of a power outage.
 The mobile POS service app helps with inventory management, facilitates multiple user access, and features personalized email receipts, a tipping interface for retail and service businesses, and more.
 To accept chip card payments and contactless payments like Apple Pay or Google Pay, you can purchase the $49 reader outright or pay three monthly $17 installments for the Bluetooth-enabled, battery-powered device.
 A dock costs $29.
 Square promises to deliver your funds within one to two business days.

 PayPal Here is designed for businesses that accept credit card transactions at a variety of venues such as events, retail spaces, or even offices.
-PayPal is offering its Chip and Swipe card reader, normally $24.99, for free until the end of 2019.
+PayPal is offering its Chip and Swipe card reader, normally $25, for free until June 30, 2020.
 A starter mobile card reader is available free for low-volume businesses.
 But the best value is purchasing

-PayPal’s transaction fees are a flat 2.7%, with no subscription or other hidden fees — lower than Square’s 2.75%.
-Key-ins are 3.5% plus $0.15, and invoices cost 2.9% plus $0.30.
+PayPal’s transaction fees are a flat 2.7%, with no subscription or other hidden fees.
+Key-ins are 3.5% plus $0.15, and invoices cost 2.9% plus $0.30 each.
 The reader and mPOS system integrate with PayPal’s merchant services, making it easy to accept in-person and online payments from anywhere.
 Customers can pay with their credit card or

 Shopify’s platform lets retailers sell their products both online and in-person thanks to a combination of its online store, mobile app for iOS and Android, and card reader.
 Sellers can use Shopify for occasional in-person booths or kiosks, and card readers support all major credit cards.
 Shopify’s basic POS service costs $29 per month, which features access to two users, retail reports, shipping labels, a free swipe card reader, and other services.
 In-person transactions on the basic plan costs vendors 2.7% while online rates start at 2.9% plus $0.30 per transaction.
 This arrangement works nicely for small companies that only do occasional in-person sales, such as at events.

 More advanced plans offer better discounts.
 The $79 per month plan has in-person fees at 2.5% and online credit card rates of 2.6% plus $0.30 per transaction, which may be advantageous for those planning a physical expansion from an online-only venue.
-Tap and Chip card readers are $49, a dock for that reader is $39, and a chip and swipe reader is $29.
+Tap and Chip card readers are now on sale for $24, a dock for that reader is $39, and a chip and swipe reader is $29.

-Payanywhere is a simple, no-nonsense system that provides next-day funding alongside a free PayAnywhere credit card reader with no monthly subscription fees.
+Payanywhere is a simple system that provides next-day funding alongside a free PayAnywhere credit card reader with no monthly subscription fees.
 Payanywhere’s basic package costs 2.69% per transaction, though custom plans are available for high volume vendors.
-Hand keyed transactions, invoicing, and recurring payments are 3.49% plus $0.19 per transaction with an inactivity fee of $3.99 per month for merchants who do not use the service for a year.
+Hand keyed transactions, invoicing, and recurring payments are 3.49% plus $0.19 per transaction with an inactivity fee of $4 per month for merchants who do not use the service for a year.

 Users of Intuit QuickBooks software can link mobile payments to their current accounting system via a credit card reader and the QuickBooks GoPayment app for Android and iOS.
-You can choose to pay for this service per transaction with no monthly fee or pay a monthly fee of $19.95 with a lower per swipe rate.
+You can choose to pay for this service per transaction with no monthly fee or pay a monthly fee of $20 with a lower per swipe rate.
+You can pay for this service per transaction and you get a free card reader when signing up (additional readers cost $10 each).
 Pay as you go rates are 2.4% per swipe or 3.4% per key in plus $0.25 per transaction.
 The monthly rate brings transaction costs down to 1.6% and 3.2% respectively plus $0.25 per swipe.
-The benefits of either depend entirely on merchant price per unit and volume.
+The benefits of either depend on merchant price per unit and volume.
 Invoices are 2.9% plus $0.25 and ACH bank transfers are 1% for a maximum of $10.

 If you have a small business or startup operation where you interact with the public to sell products and services, you’ll benefit from having a user-friendly card reader and app ready to go.
 If your company is low volume and only attends targeted events, a pay-as-you-go option works the best.
 Higher volume operations may be better served by a subscription that lowers per-transaction fees or something that’s expandable or linked to your back end accounting system.
 Whatever you choose, it’s best to spend the money for both a chip card and contactless payment system, because that covers where your customers are right now and where they’re increasingly going to be in the future.